 There are a variety of reasons why dissociative trauma survivors might find therapists to be important.
 I’ve listed 50 benefits of having a therapist.
 This is not an exhaustive list.
 If you have an idea to add, please comment.

-1. To have someone encourage you to love and accept yourself to the point that you can truly live, without focusing on death and needing to die
+1. To have someone encourage you to love and accept yourself and your DID system folks with the goal that you can all truly live life, without focusing on death and needing to die

-2. To have someone in your life that will make it ok to not have to dissociate away from your real life
+2. To have someone in your life that will make it okay to not have to dissociate away from your real life, whatever it looks like

 3. To have someone to bounce ideas on, to problem solve, to explore new behaviors